Super-Protocol/docs/docs/marketplace/guides/place-order.md

 <br/>

 If the MetaMask browser extension does not open automatically, open it manually , select the transaction in the **Activity** tab, and confirm it.
-If the MetaMask browser extension does not open automatically, open it manually , select the transaction in the **Activity** tab, and confirm it.

 <img src={require('../images/metamask-transaction-manually.png').default} width="auto" height="auto" border="1"/>
 <br/>
 <br/>

 Once the Deploy order is placed successfully, you will be redirected to its [**Order**](/marketplace/orders/order) screen.
-Once the Deploy order is placed successfully, you will be redirected to its [**Order**](/marketplace/orders/order) screen.

 ## Step 6.
 Manage the order

-Your order may take about 30 minutes to process if you used a model from Marketplace and up to one hour for uploaded models.
-You can check the order status in the **Order** screen.
 Your order may take about 30 minutes to process if you used a model from Marketplace and up to one hour for uploaded models.
 You can check the order status in the **Order** screen.

 <img src={require('../images/order-full.png').default} width="auto" height="auto" border="1"/>